 I am not afraid of failure and will try just about anything after doing some research to gain the confidence to try something for the first time.
 I don’t dream… I do… DIY… so the house in my head doesn’t stay in my head, but comes to life!

 Wondering about any other projects I have done?
+Like how I we mounted our flat screen TV to the wall and hid the cords.
 Just ask in the comments.

 What projects have you done around your house that you would do again and what ones wouldn’t you do again?